gabrielsanbs/BPSR-Meter/README.md

 ---

-## ❓ Frequently Asked Questions (FAQ)

-### 🔐 Is using this meter a bannable offense?
-> It operates in a "gray area."
-It doesn't modify game files, inject code, or alter the game's memory.
-Historically, tools that only read data have an extremely low risk of being banned.
-However, **use it at your own risk.**

-### ⚡ Does it affect my game's performance (FPS)?
-> No. This version is **optimized for low CPU usage**:
-> - Cache system with 3-second debounce
-> - 90% reduction in disk writes
-> - Optimized update interval
-> - Removal of unnecessary data

-### 🛡️ Why does it need to run as an administrator?
-> To allow the Npcap library to have low-level access to network adapters and monitor the game's packets.

----

 ## ❓ FAQ

 **🔐 Is this bannable?**
 Doesn't modify game files or inject code.
 Read-only tools have extremely low ban risk. **Use at your own risk.**

 **⚡ Does it affect FPS?**
-No. v3.0.5 is optimized: 90% less disk writes, intelligent cache, low CPU usage.
+No. v3.1.0 is optimized: 90% less disk writes, intelligent cache, low CPU usage.

 **🛡️ Why run as administrator?**
 Npcap needs low-level network adapter access to monitor game packets.